 Why the Gower is worth the drive

 Oxwich Bay is one of the more distinctive rooms we play - there aren’t many Gower wedding venues where the sea is the backdrop to the first dance.
 It’s a stay-over wedding by its nature, a long way west of more or less everywhere, the kind of day guests make a weekend of rather than a Saturday night out.
-We’ve written up the practical side of playing there on our Oxwich Bay venue page, from the load-in to the lineups that suit the marquee.

 It earns its place on the list of South Wales wedding venues we love - and the blank-canvas appeal of a marquee, where you build the whole day from scratch, is a big part of why.